icerpc/icerpc-docs/pages/icerpc/dependency-injection/dispatch-pipeline-with-di.md

 `/admin/greeter-manager`).
 These dispatchers are singletons (or singleton-like) with the same lifetime as the router and the server.

-The middleware in your dispatch pipeline communicate with each others using [features](../dispatch/incoming-request#request-features): an upstream middleware sets a feature that a downstream middleware can retrieve.
+The middleware in your dispatch pipeline communicate with each others using [features]: an upstream middleware sets a feature that a downstream middleware can retrieve.
 The leaf dispatcher can also communicate with these middleware using the same features.

 This works well for many applications.
 However, this is not the typical model when using DI.